 When you apply for or enquire about a loan, or our other services, we will collect personal information about you which may include the following:

-To register with us you must be 18 years of age or older.
+To apply with us you must be 18 years of age or older.

 Our use of your personal data will always have a lawful basis, either because it is necessary for our performance of a contract with you or to take steps, at your request, to enter into a contractual relationship.

-We will rely on your consent to share your personal information with third parties to send you marketing information about similar products and services that you may be interested in.
+We will rely on your consent to share your personal information with third parties to we select to send you marketing information about products and services that we think that you may be interested in.

-We will rely on the legitimate interest lawful basis to process your personal information to send you future marketing information about our products and services you may be interested in.
+We will rely on your consent to process your personal information to send you future marketing information about our products and services that we think you may be interested in.

-We collect information with a view to offering you a loan whilst satisfying regulatory requirements.
-We are required to confirm your identity and help to prevent fraud and money laundering.
+We collect information with a view to offering you a loan whilst satisfying regulatory requirements and making our lending decision.
+We will confirm your identity to prevent fraud and money laundering.

-Your information will be processed by our online decision process via savvy.co.uk and our underwriting team who will assess the information you have provided.
-We will either offer you a loan or tell you why we can’t.
+Your information will be processed by our decision engine via savvy.co.uk and our employees and agents who will have access to the information you have provided.
+We will use your information to make a lending decision and if we lend to you to manage your loan account.

 We will use your information as follows:

-With your agreement, we may wish to contact you by email, SMS, post or phone with information about other products or services which may be of interest to you.
-These communications may be from us or other members of The Group or it may be from other organisations offering financial products and services or from other organisations whose products or services we think may be of interest to you.
-We will only transfer your personal data to third parties for marketing purposes with your express consent to do so.
-We will notify you about the identity of the third parties in order for you to provide informed consent.
+We may contact you by email, SMS, post or phone with information about other products or services which may be of interest to you.
+These communications may be from us or other members of Valour Group (UK) PLC or it may be from other organisations offering related products and services or from other organisations whose products or services we think may be of interest to you.
+We will only transfer your personal data to third parties for marketing purposes with consent.
+We will notify you about the identity of the third parties and ensure that they handle your data responsibly and compliantly wherever reasonably possible.

 We may disclose your personal information to third parties as part of our regulatory requirements, as required by law or as you have provided consent to do so.